 The following refers to the access road along the northern boundary fence (near the lime silos).
 It is noted that there are currently no culverts at the intersection between the stream/wetland area and the access road.
-In order to provide a cost saving to the Client and minimize environmental impacts, it is recommended that a traditional drift crossing is implemented along the road where it intersects with the wetland area/drainage line.
+Since the terrain is so flat at the site it is probable that the construction of a crossing with included pipes or box culverts would entail placement of a new raised berm on either side of the channel area.
+Since the berm would constitute a obstruction to flows, it is recommended that a traditional drift crossing is implemented along the road where it intersects with the wetland area/drainage line.
 The drift crossing will be in the form of a concrete slab shaped along the gravel (as presented in Detail 5 in the drawing in Annexure D).

-2.2.2 Rail line 1: Removal, construction of a culvert structure and re-installation of approximately 280 m of existing rail line rate.
-This is required to ensure that the risk of flooding of the Lafarge infrastructure (i.e. the Limestone Domes and Additives area) are not flooded during a 1:50 year flood event.
+2.2.2 Rail line 1: Removal, construction of a culvert structure and re-installation of approximately 280 m of existing rail line